Volunteering at NPC

 To help the project grow and achieve even more, we are now recruiting teams of volunteers whose support will ensure we can collect data more effectively, help maintain the tree nurseries and spread our conservation message to other communities.
 The volunteer programme will also bring employment and financial benefits to the villagers of La Esperanza.

 Why do we need you?

-We need volunteers to help collect vital research data for conservation.
-The yellow-tailed woolly monkey (Oreonax flavicauda) is one of the 25 most endangered primates in the world, and vital information is needed on its geographic distribution, abundance and biology.
-We need as much data as we can get on this largely unknown monkey, and we couldn't collect it all without the involvement of volunteers.
-The data are used to assess the yellow-tailed woolly monkey's population status, to monitor the state of it's habitat, report on problems and document the effectiveness of our conservation efforts.
-We need fit and enthusiastic individuals to join our team and help us collect these vital data.
+We need volunteers to help collect vital research data for our conservation projects.
+The yellow-tailed Woolly monkey (Oreonax flavicauda) is one of the 25 most endangered primates in the world and vital information is needed on its geographic distribution, abundance and biology.
+We need as much data as we can get on this largely unknown monkey and we couldn’t collect it all without the involvement of volunteers.

 As well as field research, the project supports a reforestation project in La Esperanza and in surrounding villages.
 Volunteers will help carry out vital maintenance tasks in community-operated tree nurseries to ensure this successful initiative continues to function and to grow.